OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 this heuristic).
 The method for applying the heuristics is as
 follows:

- 1. Start with a source node and a set C of union nodes (candidates)
+ 1. Start with a source node and a set C of union nodes (candidates).
  2. For each heuristic H:
-      1. Let C' = those members of C for which H succeeds
+      1. Let C' = those members of C for which H succeeds.
-      2. If C' is singleton, we are done; the source node matches the member of C'
+      2. If C' is singleton, we are done; the source node matches the member of C'.
       3. If H is a separation heuristic, replace C with C'.
 If C is now empty, we're done.
       4. If H is a preference heuristic, and C' is nonempty, replace C with C'.
+(If C' is empty or C' = C, it gave us no information, and we ignore it.)
- 3. If C is empty, no union node matches the source node, and a polysemy may be created in the merge phase
+ 3. If C is empty, no union node matches the source node.
+(A polysemy may be created in the merge phase.)
  4. If C is singleton, its member is taken to be the correct match.
  5. Otherwise, the source node is ambiguous.